SpongePowered/SpongeDocs/source/server/getting-started/jre.rst

 Java is needed to run Sponge and Minecraft.
 You most likely already have Java, but you may need to update it.

-Sponge recommends that you install Java 8 at this time.
-Java 7 will work as well, but Java 6 is not recommended and may not work correctly.
-The difference between major versions of Java (6, 7, 8) is fairly significant, and newer versions run much better.
+Sponge needs Java 8 at this time.
+Java 7 won't work, just like Java 6 as both are deprecated versions.
+The difference between major versions of Java (6, 7, 8) is fairly significant, and older versions won't run Sponge properly.

 Installing Java
 ===============